magnuskiro/magnuskiro.github.com/terran/rules_of_speaking.md

 the fact that the other part of a conversation always know something you yourself don’t know.

-Recognising that body language and pitch of voice matters a whole lot.
-Some litterature, [need reference here], suggests that body language is about 60% of the communication, and tone, pitch and volume of the voice consists of around 30% of the communication.
+Recognizing that body language and pitch of voice matters a whole lot.
+Some literature, [need reference here], suggests that body language is about 60% of the communication, and tone, pitch and volume of the voice consists of around 30% of the communication.
 This leaves about 7% of the communication to the words of choice.
 Considering this, text messages and chat becomes a seriously bad